Value Proposition Canvas is a very simple model but extremely useful. It consists of 2 parts: Value Proposition and Customer Profile.

 Now the time has come to offer each customer segment something specific that no one else in the market offers.
 For this, we will use the Value Proposition Canvas.

-I will add, for the sake of discussion, that the Business Model Canvas, of which the value proposition is a key part, is an equally useful and popular tool.
+For the sake of discussion, I will add that the Business Model Canvas, of which the value proposition is a crucial part, is an equally useful and popular tool.

 Value Proposition Canvas - a model based on dependency

 There is a method for finding Value Proposition Design.

 All you have to do is find the relationship between: